Asterophysus

-Asterophysus batrachus, the gulper catfish or ogre catfish, is a species of catfish (order Siluriformes) of the family Auchenipteridae.
-It is native to the Rio Negro and Orinoco basins in Brazil, Colombia and Venezuela, where mostly found in slow-moving waters with many submerged structures.
-It is currently the only recognized species of the genus Asterophysus, but a specimen that possibly represents an undescribed species has been collected in Marajó (about 1200 km from the traditionally recognized range of A. batrachus).
+Asterophysus batrachus, the gulper catfish or ogre catfish, is a species of catfish in the family Auchenipteridae.
+It is native to the Rio Negro and Orinoco basins in Brazil, Colombia and Venezuela, where it is mostly found in slow-moving waters with many submerged structures.

+Taxonomy

+The gulper catfish is currently the only recognized species in the genus Asterophysus, but around 2005, a specimen that possibly represents an undescribed species in the genus was collected in Marajó about 1200 km from the traditionally recognized range of the gulper catfish.

+Description

-The gulper catfish grows to a standard length of 25 cm, and a total length of 28.5 cm.
-It has a short, thick-set shape and is dark-colored with a whitish belly.
-People in its native range typically will not eat it because they consider it very ugly, but it is sometimes kept in aquariums.
+The gulper catfish grows to a standard length of 25 cm and a total length of 28.5 cm.
+It has a short, thick-set build and is dark-colored with a whitish belly.
+Its mouth is quite large, and hence the common name of "gulper catfish".

 Feeding

+Adaptations facilitating feeding

 The gulper catfish is a strict carnivore and swallows its prey, mostly other fish, whole.
-This prey can be exceptionally large for its size, sometimes even larger than the gulper catfish itself, although such feeding attempts can be unsuccessful.
-The gulper catfish's loosely connected dentary symphysis, slight mobility of the premaxillae along the symphysis, and highly flexible midpoint connection at the ventral side of the pectoral girdle enable the gulper catfish to greatly expand its oropharyngeal opening, thus enabling its ability to swallow prey larger than itself.
+This prey can be exceptionally large for its size, sometimes even larger than the gulper catfish itself (although such feeding attempts can be unsuccessful).
+This is made possible by its ability to greatly expand the oropharyngeal opening, which is in turn facilitated by a variety of specialized features, including the loosely connected dentary symphysis, slight mobility of the premaxillae along the symphysis, and the highly flexible midpoint connection at the ventral side of the pectoral girdle.

-Gulper catfish engulf prey headfirst, stimulating the prey to slide into its oropharyngeal chamber.
-Escaping out of the mouth is generally prevented by the fine, backwards-pointing teeth of the catfish.
-Instead the struggles of the prey cause it to be further engulfed and eventually ending up folded (with both its head and tail pointing towards the predator's head) in the greatly extendable gulper catfish stomach.
-The fully extended stomach may result in an abnormal appearance of the gulper catfish to the point where its swimming can be impaired.
-It may also swallow large amounts of water only to expel it later along with remains of earlier prey.